Kissing polytopes: Introduction

 where the minimum is over all the lattice $(d,k)$-polytopes $P$. \end{thm}

 Similar bounds in the case of rational polytopes, in terms of their dimension and binary encoding length follow from Theorems \ref{DHLOPP.sec.1.thm.4} and \ref{DHLOPP.sec.2.thm.3}.

-\begin{rem} While (\ref{DHLOPP.sec.0.eq.1}) and (\ref{DHLOPP.sec.0.eq.2}) have similar forms, neither of these statements implies the other.
-Indeed, on the one hand $\Delta(P)$ is the distance between a point and a hyperplane and on the other, $\Phi(P)$ is the distance between two polytopes of arbitrary dimensions.
-More precisely, the lower bound in (\ref{DHLOPP.sec.0.eq.2}) cannot be deduced from that in (\ref{DHLOPP.sec.0.eq.1}) and the same holds for the upper bounds. \end{rem}

-We establish the announced lower bounds for lattice polytopes in Section~\ref{DHLOPP.sec.1} and for rational polytopes in Section~\ref{DHLOPP.sec.1.5}.
-The upper bounds and the corresponding constructions, for both lattice and rational polytopes, are provided in Section~\ref{DHLOPP.sec.2}.
-These upper bounds are only valid for all sufficiently large dimensions and we therefore provide bounds that hold in all dimensions in Section~\ref{DHLOPP.sec.3}, where we also study the smallest possible distance of two lattice polytopes whose dimension is fixed independently on the dimension of the ambient space.
-We end the article with Section~\ref{DHLOPP.sec.4}, that contains computational results and, in particular the exact value of the smallest possible distance between two disjoint lattice $(d,k)$-polytopes for certain $d$ and $k$ (see Table \ref{DHLOPP.sec.4.table.1}).
+We establish the announced lower bounds for lattice polytopes in Section~\ref{DHLOPP.sec.1}.
+The upper bounds and the corresponding constructions for lattice polytopes are provided in Section~\ref{DHLOPP.sec.2}.
+These upper bounds are only valid for all sufficiently large dimensions and we provide bounds in Section~\ref{DHLOPP.sec.3} that hold in all dimensions.
+In the same section, we study the smallest possible distance of two lattice polytopes whose dimension is fixed independently on the dimension of the ambient space.
+Section~\ref{DHLOPP.sec.4} contains computational results.
+We report in that section the exact value of the smallest possible distance between disjoint lattice $(d,k)$\nobreakdash-polytopes for certain $d$ and $k$ (see Table \ref{DHLOPP.sec.4.table.1}).
 In order to compute these distances, we prove in Section~\ref{DHLOPP.sec.4} that one can restrict to considering a well-behaved subset of the pairs of lattice $(d,k)$-polytopes.
+We end the article with Section~\ref{DHLOPP.sec.1.5} where our lower and upper bounds are given on the smallest possible distance of two rational polytopes in terms of their binary encoding length.